 Disadvantages of trade credit for buyers

-Legal action – Fall behind on trade credit payments and your business could face legal action, including goods and assets being seized to pay outstanding bills.
+Fall behind on trade credit payments and your business could face legal action, which could culminate in a court judgment, which will impact your credit rating.

 Disadvantages of trade credit for suppliers

 The bad news for suppliers is they tend to carry a larger part of the risk in the trade credit advantages and disadvantages equation.

 While there are lots of routes open to deal with problem buyers and getting back money your business is owed, these can be time-consuming and costly – potentially impacting your cash flow and causing financial problems.